 Companion animals need human company and will always depend on you.
 You must be sure that your lifestyle can give them this company.

-Before you adopt an animal consider their needs.
+Before you adopt an animal, always consider their needs.
 Are you prepared to walk your dog everyday?
 Are you home often enough to keep your cat or dog company and give them attention?
-Do you have time to give your puppy or kitten the basic reward-based training it needs?
+Do you have time to give your puppy or kitten the basic reward-based training they need?
 Who will care for your pet when you are away from home?

 If so, do you have reliable friends, relatives or money to pay for a boarding kennel, cattery or pet sitter to care for your companion animal while you are away?

 It’s very important that you seek advice about how to introduce new animals to each other.
 Animals need time and patience when meeting new friends – just like humans.
 You want to make sure all your animals get along together and feel safe and loved.
 Don’t forget to talk to your veterinarian about the best way to bring a new animal into your home.

-Has your class checked out SPCA’s Cost of having a pet unit?
-If not, ask your teacher to check it out.
-In this fun inquiry unit your class will use maths, science and online tools to learn about the time, money and responsibilities involved in having a companion animal (pet animal).
-Armed with this knowledge you will be able make the call whether or not your family is ready to make the commitment of caring for a companion animal and if so – what type!
+Has your class checked out SPCA’s Cost of Having a Pet Unit?
+If not, ask your teacher to check it out on our Teachers' Portal.
+In this fun inquiry unit, your class will use maths, science and online tools to learn about the time, money and responsibilities involved in having a companion animal (pet).
+Armed with this knowledge, you will be able make the call whether or not your family is ready to make the commitment to caring for a companion animal, and if so – what type!